 Meghan L. Morris

-(PhD, University of Chicago, 2018; Postdoctoral Fellow, American Bar Foundation) Property; ecology; war and peacemaking; legal and environmental anthropology; Colombia, Latin America.
+(PhD, University of Chicago, 2018; ABF/NSF Postdoctoral Fellow in Law and Inequality, American Bar Foundation) Property; ecology; war and peacemaking; legal and environmental anthropology; Colombia, Latin America.

 - Email: firstname.lastname@example.org

 (PhD, UC Berkeley, 1992; Sally and Alvin V. Shoemaker Professor of Anthropology, Department Chair, University of Pennsylvania) Archaeology and historical anthropology of South Asia with a focus on precolonial and early colonial South India; state formation and power relations; agricultural organization and change; colonialism and imperialism; landscape history; anthropology of food and stable isotope analysis; urban-rural relations; botanical analysis; Holocene hunting and gathering; integration of archaeological, historical, and ecological analysis.